SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 > [!NOTE]
 > When you add a new tab of type "sliding window", you will still be able to select the *Include masked alarms* option.

-#### Trending - Pattern matching: Pattern occurrences will now appear in real time [ID_37153]
+#### Trending - Pattern matching: Pattern occurrences will now be added to a trend graph in real time [ID_37153]

 <!-- MR 10.4.0 - FR 10.3.10 -->

 DataMiner Cube now supports pattern occurrence events.
-This means that occurrences of patterns that are already displayed on a trend graph will be added in real time when the trend window is moving towards the *Now* marker.
+This means that occurrences of patterns that are already displayed on a trend graph will be added in real time.

 ## Changes